Raellenalos/Stock-analyis/README.md

  **What are the advantages and disadvantage of refactoring code?**

- Refactoring code can improve the code performance/ run time.
+ * Refactoring code can improve the code performance/ run time.

  **How do these Pros and cons apply to refactoring the original VBA script?**

+* Code refactoring can be challenging becuase you have to keep in mind the order of the code and when you change or add a loop or any other function it has to be closed in the right order for the code to run.